-1. Each NCB shall apply contractual or regulatory arrangements which ensure that, if an event of default occurs, or on the grounds of prudence, the NCB is entitled to exercise any of the following remedies:

-- (a) suspending, limiting or excluding the counterparty from access to open market operations; - (b) suspending, limiting or excluding the counterparty from access to the standing facilities; - (c) terminating all outstanding agreements and transactions; - (d) demanding accelerated performance of claims that have not yet matured or are contingent; - (e) using deposits of the counterparty placed with the NCB to set off claims against that counterparty; - (f) suspending the performance of obligations against the counterparty until the claim on the counterparty has been satisfied.
+- 1. ▶ M13 Each NCB shall apply contractual or regulatory arrangements which ensure that on the grounds of prudence the NCB is entitled to exercise any of the following remedies: ◀ - (a) suspending, limiting or excluding the counterparty from access to open market operations; - (b) suspending, limiting or excluding the counterparty from access to the standing facilities; - (c) terminating all outstanding agreements and transactions; - (d) demanding accelerated performance of claims that have not yet matured or are contingent; - (e) using deposits of the counterparty placed with the NCB to set off claims against that counterparty; - (f) suspending the performance of obligations against the counterparty until the claim on the counterparty has been satisfied.